beyond the beyond, where there is no beginning and no end,

 Most of the dogs below were raised with us and died with us.
 A few came and spent only a little while in our family, but we are richer for knowing them.
 Diva (to the best of my knowledge) and Digger are still alive; Digger is happy in Arizona and while he can’t run as far or as fast after sticks anymore, we just heard towards the end of 2010 that he’s still doing well.

-We’re honoured for having such great dogs in our lives.
+We’re honoured to have such great dogs in our lives.
 What a journey!

 Harley